risingwavelabs/risingwave-docs-legacy/cloud/source-manage-sources.md

 ## Drop a source

-If you no longer require data from a source, drop the source connection to stop data consumption.
+If you no longer require data from a source, drop the source connection with one of the following methods to stop data consumption.

-You can drop a source with one of the following methods:

 ### Using guided step